Where does hydroxypropyl methylcellulose come from?

 Nutrition

-Alkalinization: wood pulp cellulose is treated with a 50 wt% sodium hydroxide solution in a reactor.
+Alkalinization: wood pulp cellulose is reacted with a 50 wt% sodium hydroxide solution in a reactor.

-Etherification: addition of methyl chloride followed by propylene oxide to introduce methoxy and propylene glycol groups, respectively.
+Etherification: methyl chloride followed by propylene oxide is introduced to create methoxy and propylene glycol groups, respectively.

-Purification: HPMC is washed several times with hot water, and filtered.
+Purification: the HPMC is washed multiple times with hot water and filtered.

 Application

-HPMC accommodates high sugar levels, up to 50%.
+HPMC supports high sugar concentrations, tolerating levels up to 50%.

-HPMC/CMC should be dispersed in one third of the required water.
+Disperse HPMC/CMC in one-third of the needed water.

-Add the rest of HPMC/CMC with the dry ingredients to avoid lump formation.
+Add the remaining HPMC/CMC to dry ingredients to prevent clumping.

-Disperse the blend in the required oil and then add to the bakery mix.
+Blend the mixture with the required oil before adding it to the bakery mix.

 - Improves texture